Grandparents Raising Grandchildren and Kinship Caregiver Resources

 Relatives as Parents

 Kinship caregivers of every kind are important to staff at Annie C. We believe that families are best suited to raise their kin, if possible, and should be the first option investigated when children and youth cannot remain safely with their nuclear families.
-Relatives as Parents, our kinship support group, is available to kin raising children.
+Relatives as Parents, our virtual kinship support group, is available to kin raising children.
 This service is free of charge.
+Contact us for details.

 We also provide individual supports and consultation services to families involved in kinship care – whether through probate court, or formalized foster care or informal family arrangements.
 Please call us to learn more about our services.